iviviano/Algorithms/QR Reconstruction/Notes.md

 	- eight kinds of maskings
 - reading order and location of redundancy
 	- question: what is the relationship between error correction level and message length

+ TODO:
+ - Find existing Python QR Code generation
+ - Write framework that can read in a an N x N binary image